ffromani/benchkit/README.md

 ```

 All the scripts in benchkit are self contained, you can just copy somewhere in your PATH and start using them.
+When copying around the scripts, you can drop the ".py" extension if you like.
+It was added to make the unit tests working,
+it serves no other purposes (IOW the scripts will work just fine without extension)

 ### Dependencies
 Make sure you have the dependencies installed.You can use `pip -r requirements.txt` to install them.